Add a multicultural perspective to your back-to-school read-alouds with engaging picture books and free activities!

 *Recommendation: Share this book over several days, as there is a lot of information to cover (and a lot of fun discussion you should allow time for).

 This is the Way We Go to School A Book About Children Around the World by Edith Baer

 While children all over the world go to school, the way they get there can be very different.
 Commutes to school vary depending on where you live and the resources that are available.

-This book shares some of the different ways kids head to school including a ferry, trolley car, bus and helicopter!
+This book shares some of the different ways kids head to school, including a ferry, trolley car, bus, and helicopter!

-Our post includes a brief video showing some different (and sometimes dangerous) ways that children around the world go to school – illustrating the sheer determination they have just to get an education (another great discussion to have!).
+Click here for a brief video showing some different (and sometimes dangerous) ways that children around the world go to school – illustrating the sheer determination they have just to get an education (another great discussion to have!).

-“Everyone has a name and every name has a story.” – Huda Essa, educator and author of Teach Us Your Name.
+“Everyone has a name, and every name has a story.” – Huda Essa, educator and author of Teach Us Your Name.